schependom/ontology-based-KGEnerator/README.md

 3. **Proof-based Corruption**:
     - Corrupts valid triples based on the proof tree.
     - If a base fact in a proof tree is corrupted, the corruption propagates up the tree, creating "hard" negative inferred facts that look structurally valid but are false.
     - Note that this new negative fact can cause inconsistencies in the graph.
-If this is the case, ...
-TODO ...
+If this is the case (i.e., the derived negative fact turns out to be a valid positive fact in the KG), the propagation is considered a failure and the sample is discarded.
+The generator then attempts to find a different corruption.
     - E.g. $(X, \mathrm{hasFather}, Y) \land (Y, \mathrm{hasFather}, Z) \implies (X, \mathrm{hasGrandfather}, Z)$
-        - Corrupt base fact $(X, \mathrm{hasFather}, Y)$
+        - Corrupt base fact $(X, \mathrm{hasFather}, Y)$ to $(X, \mathrm{hasFather}, W)$
-        - The corruption propagates up the tree, creating $(X, \lnot\mathrm{hasGrandfather}, Z)$.
+        - The corruption propagates up the tree, creating $(X, \lnot\mathrm{hasGrandfather}, Z)$ (or rather, a new relation that *should* be false).
-        - If an inconsistency is detected, ...
-TODO ...
+        - If the new inferred fact is actually true in the graph, it is discarded.

 ## Installation